dcouvin/getSequenceInfo/README.md

 		-version or -v			displays the current version of the program

 	Options ([XXX] represents the expected value):
-		-directory or -dir [XXX]	allows to indicate the NCBIs nucleotide sequences repository (default: $directory) -get or -getSummaries [XXX]	allows to obtain a new assembly summary files in function of given kingdoms (bacteria,fungi,protozoa...)
+		-directory or -dir [XXX]	allows to indicate the NCBIs nucleotide sequences repository (default: genbank) -get or -getSummaries [XXX]	allows to obtain a new assembly summary files in function of given kingdoms (bacteria,fungi,protozoa...)
 		-k or -kingdom [XXX]		allows to indicate kingdom of the organism (see the examples above) -s or -species [XXX]		allows to indicate the species (must be combined with -k option)